Addison-Stavlo/Data-Structures/Data_Structures_Questions.md

 ## Heap

-1. What is the runtime complexity of `_bubble_up`?
+1. What is the runtime complexity of `_bubble_up`? worst case log(n), it will only need log2(n) operations to bubble the height of the tree

-2. What is the runtime complexity of `_sift_down`?
+2. What is the runtime complexity of `_sift_down`? worst case log(n), it will only need log2(n) operations to bubble the height of the tree

-3. What is the runtime complexity of `insert`?
+3. What is the runtime complexity of `insert`? since it tiggers the bubble_up method, at worst log(n)

-4. What is the runtime complexity of `delete`?
+4. What is the runtime complexity of `delete`? since it triggers the \_sift_down function, at worst log(n)

-5. What is the runtime complexity of `get_max`?
+5. What is the runtime complexity of `get_max`? constant. it always grabs the top-level node value.

 ## Doubly Linked List